So where does the "Moshe Katz Krav Maga" story begin?

 I returned to Israel after being graduated from Bernard Baruch

 out Itay Gil's full contact school.
 It was love at first kick.
-At the time Itay was not known outside our local circles, the training was tough, very tough and unforgiving.
+At the time Itay was not known outside our local circles and the training was tough, very tough and unforgiving.
 I worked my way up.
 I paid my dues.
+I put in eighteen years of hard training.
+Itay would say "Just as I know the sun will rise in the morning, I know that Moshe will be on the mat."

-At the time Itay did not refer to it as "Krav Maga", in fact we never used any names, we never discussed linage, we just trained.
-Only years later he told me that in fact the self-defense portion of our training was Krav Maga as he was taught in the military and as he further developed it.
+At the time Itay did not refer to it as "Krav Maga", in fact we never used any names, we never discussed lineage, we just trained.
+Only years later he told me that in fact the self-defense portion of our training was Krav Maga as he was taught in the military and as he had further developed it.
 That is why I hold ranks from Itay both in Free Style Kickboxing and Krav Maga.
-Today, after many years of training I hold the rank of 4th dan black belt in Krav Maga, the only such rank ever awarded by Itay Gil .
+After many years of training, I earned the rank of 4th dan black belt in Krav Maga, the only such rank ever awarded by Itay Gil.

-My current rank in martial arts is Fifth dan .
-This rank was awarded to me by six different international organizations in recognition of my ability and my contribution to Krav Maga and self-defense.
-The 5th dan is not specifically a Krav Maga rank, but a recognition of my ability and the approach that I use.
+My current rank in Krav Maga is seventh dan black belt with the title of "Master".
+These ranks were awarded to me after decades of training by international organizations in recognition of my ability and my contribution to Krav Maga and self-defense.
 Although I did not seek any of these ranks I am honored by them.
-As IKI has developed into it's own interpretation of Krav Maga I no longer seek any new ranks.
+As IKI has developed into it's own interpretation of Krav Maga I do not seek any new ranks.

-Once, when walking around New York City, I spotted some members of the Guardian Angels , a group I have always admired.
+When walking around New York City, I spotted some members of the Guardian Angels, a group I have always admired.
 We got to talking about martial arts, before I knew it I was training with them at their center.
-I was even awarded my own Guardian Angels nickname.
+I was even awarded my own Guardian Angels nickname, Papa Smurf.
 Years later I was awarded a special members pin by the Edmonton branch of the Guardian Angels.

 In 2002 I fulfilled a dream by finally attending Karate College training camp.
 I did so for four summers and hope to return again.
-There I trained with some of the greatest instructors around today.
+There I trained with some of the greatest instructors of our times.
 I wrote about them in my "Martial Arts Leaders" page.
-One instructor who I have continued to train with is Professor Arthur Cohen .
+One instructor who I have continued to train with is Professor Arthur Cohen.
+(Until his unfortunate passing).

 Professor Cohen has taken me to a new level beyond technique.
 Besides his outstanding applications of techniques for street situations, he has opened my mind to psychological aspects of self defense, environmental factors and the sociology of crime.
 He certified me as a Control Points instructor.